adjust/fe-hometask/README.md

 **Example:**

-Considering we have the list of missions from this [data fixture][data-fixtures], and the following filter params:
+Considering we have a response from the [SpaceX API](spacex-api) and the following filter params:

 ```js
 {